 Header tanks suitable for use where temperatures could get high

-What is a header tank?
+What is the difference between a header tank and an F&E tank?

 In a fully open vented heating and hot water system you will often find water storage tanks in the loft.
 It is quite common to find two.
 The function of each is however quite different.